 - 2 cups dried red lentils

-- 3 tbsp of each fresh parsley and coriander, chopped
+- 3 tablespoon of each fresh parsley and coriander, chopped

 - 3 tsp paprika

-- 2 tbsp 2 tbsp Hemp seeds (milled / blended), optional
+- 2 tablespoon 2 tablespoon Hemp seeds (milled / blended), optional